Event Materials

 Illustration | Campaign Design | Art Direction | Event Collateral

-The campaigns earned both an Aster Gold Award and a Healthcare Advertising Silver Award for special event promotion and contributed to more than $4 million raised over three years to support lifesaving care.
+Over three years, I designed and art directed more than 60 pieces—from invitations, programs, and sponsorship packets to signage, social media assets, and motion graphics—creating a consistent donor experience from first impression through event night.
+The campaigns earned both an Aster Gold Award and a Healthcare Advertising Silver Award for special event promotion and contributed to more than $4 million raised to support lifesaving care.

 See Campaigns & Brand Systems for examples from Bandage Ball campaigns.